-The University of New England is honored to be included among the “Best Regional Universities, North” by U.S. News & World Report for 2017.
+The University of New England is honored to be included among the “Best Regional Universities, North” by U.S. News & World Report.

 U.S. News & World Report’s rankings condense a great deal of information about the quality of the education at each school they evaluate, making it easier for students to compare the academic quality of schools.

 U.S. News & World Report’s rankings are based on collected data from more than 1,800 colleges and include such factors as SAT and ACT scores, acceptance rates, number of faculty, student-faculty ratios, and graduation and retention rates.
 A full write-up on their methodology can be found on the U.S. News & World Report website.

 U.S. News & World Report’s rankings complement other national accolades UNE has garnered

 - The Princeton Review: 381 Best Colleges

 - 50 Most Affordable Master’s Degree Programs: Best Masters Programs

 UNE’s ranking is for U.S. News & World Report, Best Colleges, Regional Universities, North.

 Schools classified as a Regional University offer a full range of undergraduate programs and provide graduate education at the master’s level, and offer a very select number of doctoral programs.